 Try Bone Broth

-While the natural remedies here can alleviate symptoms, they shouldn't be considered cure-alls.
+While the natural remedies may help alleviate symptoms, they shouldn't be considered cure-alls.
 Always consult a doctor for the best solutions based on your health needs and note that a yeast infection could be indicative of a larger problem.
-It's also important, notes Fromberg, to ensure you and your partner get tested for sexually transmitted diseases and use protection, as exposure to semen and friction during sex can also lead to yeast infections.
+It's also important, Fromberg notes, to ensure you and your partner get tested for sexually transmitted diseases and use protection, as exposure to semen and friction during sex can also lead to yeast infections.